microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-02.md

 Reservations should contain the full name, email address and customer identifier in the database.

 This virtual assistant should be able to do the following:
-- Check if an existing customer has a Yacht reservation in the database or not.
+- Check if an existing customer has a yacht reservation in the database or not.
 - Create a new reservation for a specific date and yacht name
 - Cancel existing reservation for a specific yacht and date.
 Updates the status to cancelled.
 - Update the travel party size (number of passengers) for a particular reservation
-- Get details about the Yacht like how many passengers it can take, its maximum speed, initial date of service and cost of acquisition.
+- Get details about the yacht like how many passengers it can take, its maximum speed, initial date of service and cost of acquisition.

 #### Bank Account Management Assistant (Callum)
 This assistants allows customers to manage bank accounts.